Limo123123/limowebserverinstaller/README.md

-# This Project was not maintained because of Script defunction
+# This Project was not maintained because the script was not compatible

 I want to re-create the project!
 Please see my other Projects.